Module Catalogue 2023/24

 Feedback to students during (formative) and on completion (summative) of each element will reinforce key learning outcomes.

-Assessment three refers directly to the application of theory across a range of domains across (for example) histories of online journalism, interactivity and normative theories in data representation.
+Assessment three refers directly to the application of theory across a range of relevant domains.
 This assessment will help students to reflect upon their own praxis and develop as reflexive practitioners.

 Timetable